-Baked beans are always a great staple for any meal or snack you can think up.
+Baked beans consistently serve as a terrific staple for any meal or snack that comes to mind.

 They’re easy to make and delicious—but how long do they actually last before going bad?